 Deploying Windows failover clusters is a common way to improve availability for many workloads – including SQL Server, file services, and other services.
-Setting up and maintaining a failover cluster has become increasing simple in Windows with improvements to Windows Server over the last twenty or so years – including Cluster Aware Updating, Cluster Shared […]Read More Windows Clustering In Azure: Part 1
+Setting up and maintaining a failover cluster has become increasing simple in Windows with improvements to Windows Server over the last twenty or so years – including Cluster Aware Updating, Cluster Shared […]Read More Windows Clustering In Azure: The Load Balancer

 The ability for WVD users to start a personal VM when they need it has been a highly anticipated feature of WVD.
 Good news – a feature called “Start VM on Connect” enables just this scenario, helping Azure customers reduce the cost of compute my shutting down personal VMs at night, and only starting them […]Read More WVD Start VM on Connect Live in Azure Gov